| Discourses | Biography | Portfolio |

 I never have the feeling that I have got to make the best of things; everything is fine just as it is.
 Every situation, however miserable, is complete in itself and contains the good as well as the bad.
 Those two months behind barbed wire have been the two richest and most intense months of my life, in which my highest values were so deeply confirmed.

-One method of tapping into our ideal state, is visualization.
-Michelangelo said I saw the angel in the marble and carved until I set him free.
+A distinction method of tapping into, and returning to our ideal state, is through visualization.
+Michelangelo saw the angel in the marble and carved until he set him free.

 By visualizing specific actions, athletes mold their neural pathways to facilitate actual performance.
-Michael Phelps, prepared for every race using visualization.
-He mentally rehearsed every detail, including the feel of the water and the sounds of the crowd, creating a vivid mental picture of his performance.
+Olympic swimmer Michael Phelps rehearsed every detail, including the feel of the water and the sounds of the crowd, creating a vivid mental pictures that empowered his performances.

 – Poetry